ziyueyanggg/Social-Graphs-Assignment-2/README.md

 (1st Nov yuesong)
 1. exercise 3 done.
-2. i need to find a way to display matrix D a bit better.
+### 2. i need to find a way to display matrix D a bit better.

+(1st Nov Yuesong)
+1. exercise 5 half-way there/
+2. tried using updated tweets but there are mis match between names. solve issue tmr.
-3. i will tdidf later.
+### 3. i will tdidf later.
 Will do more research on this.